-Regardless of the situation, your digital workspace should fit in the palm of your hands.
+Regardless of the situation, your digital workplace should fit in the palm of your hands.
 As long as the mobile intranet design is easy to navigate and has essential features, your staff will never be too far from their desk.

-Intranet software is evolving every day.
+Intranet software is evolving everyday.
 Platforms such as Communifire consistently releases updates and new features to improve productivity and user happiness.

 Tim is president and co-founder of Axero Solutions, a leading intranet software vendor.
 He's also a bestselling author of Who the Hell Wants to Work for You?
 Mastering Employee Engagement.
 Tim’s been featured in Fortune, Forbes, TIME, Inc Magazine, Entrepreneur, CNBC, Today, and other leading publications.

 Get free expert advice and tips on how to make your organization a better place to work.